Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 - Very easy to use

-Verdict: Focuses on your style of writing primarily unlike the other proofreading tools.
+Verdict: Primarily focuses on your writing style, unlike the other proofreading tools.
 Their free version is online-only alongside a very cheap premium offline desktop version.
 Integrates directly with WordPress and Medium which will appeal to amateur bloggers for whom it makes some sense.

 Bad grammar mistakes and spelling errors will negatively affect the credence of your writing no matter what.
 There’s no question you need to proofread your work, especially if it’s a professional article, document or report.